Research as value and economy creation activities

 Net-present value (NPV) and discounted cash flow

 The NPV of any investment is defined as the sum of current and future cash flows discounted back to the present using an appropriate discount rate.
-NPV tries to estimate the future value (cash) of a project into the value at current or present time.
+NPV tries to estimate the future value (cash) of a project into the value at the current or present time.

 The NPV is calculated as follow (in this example for up to 4 years future value) [1]: